Easy Easter egg hunt ideas for the whole family! Make some fun memories with these egg hunts—sure to make kids of all ages smile!

 How to play:

-I hid 6 eggs per child (that’s 24 for my family).
-Once the kids found the eggs, they ran back to the table and began shaking them to figure out what was inside.
-They recorded each guess on their paper and then waited for everyone to finish.
-Once they were all done, we opened the eggs to see if our predictions were correct.
-And of course, we ate the M&M’s out of that egg.
+Hide 6 eggs per child (that’s 24 for my family).
+Once the kids find the eggs, they run back to the table and begin shaking them to figure out what is inside.
+Kids should record each guess on their paper, and then wait for everyone to finish.
+Once everyone is done, open the eggs to see if the predictions are correct.
+Of course, eat the M&M’s!

 Egg Hunt #2: The Nightlight